 Supplemental Security Income

-There are some exemptions to the assets you must count, and this may be the key to getting the benefits you need.
+There are some exemptions to the assets you must count, and it may be the key to getting the benefits you need.
+Still, the SSA says for 2021, the maximum amount of monthly SSI payments an eligible individual can collect is $794, which comes out to $9,530.12 per year.

 Charleston Social Security Disability Lawyer Near Me843-628-0100